aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

 Aspose.Slides allows you to set the transparency level for a shape this way:

 1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/cpp/class/aspose.slides.presentation) class.
-2. Obtain the reference of a slide through its index.
+2. Get a slide's reference through its index.
 3. Add an [IShape](https://apireference.aspose.com/slides/cpp/class/aspose.slides.i_shape) to the slide.
 4. Use `Color.FromArgb` with the alpha component set.
 5. Save the object as a PowerPoint file.